amballa/Lambda-Project/index.md

-Unit 1 Project
----
-Historical Relationship between UFOs and Science Fiction Films
+# Historical Relationship between UFOs and Science Fiction Films
----
-Abdel Balla

 ### Background
 Humans have long been fascinated by space and the prospect of intelligent extraterrestrial life.
+We look to the sky for answers with equal parts hope and fear.
+But what we see is often not so clear.
+Whether it's blinking lights or impossible aerial movements, many have claimed to laid sight on other-wordly spacecraft.
+Over the past century alone, there has been over 80 thousand recorded sightings of unidentified flying objects across the world.
+Surely, the cosmos is too vast for a bipedal ape species to be the only technologically-inclined life-form!

+ Is there really something out there or are sightings the result of an overactive imagination?

 ### Datasets
 For the analysis, I used 3 publicly available dataset:
 1. UFO Sightings (National UFO Reporting Center via Kaggle)
-2. TMDB 5000 Movie (The Movie Database via Kaggle)
+3. TMDB 5000 Movie (The Movie Database via Kaggle)
-3. US Population by Year (US Census Bureau)
+4. US Population by Year (US Census Bureau)

+Limited by the time frame of the TMDB dataset, I chose to compare the data from 1960

 ### Hypothesis